-20 apartments for rent in Irving Park, Chicago, IL
+20 apartments for rent near Irving Park, Chicago, IL

 Fans of vintage architecture will enjoy Irving Park.
 This quiet, largely residential neighborhood features a number of historic and architecturally-notable homes dating back to the Victorian era; among the oldest is the circa 1856 John Gray Home, at the corner of Grace Street and Kostner Avenue.
 Several others date from the 1870s and 1880s.